SSRP Frequently Asked Questions

 Can students apply to the program if they live outside the United States or outside of the Tri-State Area (NY, NJ, CT)?

-Yes, students outside the Tri-State Area are encouraged to apply, however all of SSRPv courses are scheduled using ET.
+Yes, students outside the Tri-State Area are encouraged to apply, however RockEDU cannot assist students with transportation, accommodations, or visa applications.

 When will students find out whether or not they’ve been accepted to the SSRP?